eduvpn/documentation/README.md

 # Time
 CentOS 7 seems to have chrony running by default, so nothing to do here.

+# VPN Server API

+The path `/var/lib/vpn-server-api/ca.crl` needs to be accessible by the OpenVPN user.
+So:

+    $ sudo chmod +x /var/lib/vpn-server-api

 # SAML configuration
 Using the Apache module `mod_auth_mellon`.
 See [php-fkooman-rest-plugin-authentication-mellon](https://github.com/fkooman/php-lib-rest-plugin-authentication-mellon)